araobp/neutron-lan/doc/whitebox_optical.md

 |Color            | VNI          |
 |Fiber Cable      | VXLAN tunnel |

+##Simulation environment
+- Docker (a simulated network on just a single PC)
+- Or physical whitebox switches supporting Linux, OVS/OVSDB and optical interfaces

 ##Technologies

 OpenConfig seems to be the right approach for whitebox optical: